Oluyosola/requisitionPortal/README.md

-#Project : A full fledge requisition system that has all aspect of making requisition, approvals, and processes.
-Requisitions are done #based on approval levels through to store where requisition is processed.
+-Project : A full fledge requisition system that has all aspect of making requisition, approvals, and processes.
+Requisitions are done based on approval levels through to store where requisition is processed.

-#Goal: To digitalize companies requisition processes
+-Goal: To digitalize companies requisition processes

-#Additional Registration Fields (Drop Down)
+-Additional Registration Fields (Drop Down)
     -Designation
     -Designation Type
     -Reporting designation
     -Reporting Designation Type

-#Requisition Categories
+   -Requisition Categories
     -Store Items
     -Assets
     -Services and Maintenance
     -HR
     -Other/ Non Assets

-#DESIGNATION/ POSITIONS
+-DESIGNATION/ POSITIONS
     -Officers
     -Site Heads and Team Leads
     -Managers
     -Internal Control (C Level)
     -Store
-#NOTE:
+-NOTE:
     By default all designations are Users.
     Multiple requisition can be created once.
     Dynamic selection of options

-#DASHBOARD
+-DASHBOARD
     -Officers/Users
     -Approval/Rejection – SH, TL,Manager, IC
     -Store –  (Processes requisition, creates and manage requisition items)